apache/druid/docs/querying/query-from-deep-storage.md

 Generally, the request body fields are the same between the `sql` and `sql/statements` endpoints.

+There are additional context parameters  for `sql/statements` specifically though:

+   - `mode`  determines how query results are fetched.
+The currently supported mode is "ASYNC".
+   - `selectDestination` instructs Druid to write the results from SELECT queries to durable storage if you have [durable storage enabled for MSQ](../multi-stage-query/reference.md#durable-storage).

 The response body includes the query ID, which you use to get the results.

 ### Get query status